edmodlabs/techsummer-site-master/src/installation/index.md

 ---

-## What Hardware is included in the Virtual Reality Kit?
+## Included Hardware
 The VR Kit includes the following items:
-* 1x Oculus Ready PC Tower that meets the Oculus minimum specs and approved by Oculus IT
+* 1x VR Ready PC Tower that meets the Oculus minimum specs and is approved by Oculus IT
 * Mouse and Keyboard
 * 1x Oculus Rift CV1
-* 1x 24” Monitor
+* 1x Monitor
 * 1x Ricoh Theta S 360 Camera
 * 1x Camera Stand

 Everything needed to experience and create Virtual Reality is included in the kit.
 You won't have to buy anything extra to support it's use.

-## Step by Step instructions
+## Step by Step Instructions

 <iframe src="https://docs.google.com/presentation/d/1k_yq8TJoVs_PdRIlrozSie5fnfcaAsG9P5oM3vJve6Y/embed?start=false&loop=false&delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ## Support
-https://www.facebook.com/groups/TechStartSupport/ is a Facebook group where administrators can post questions regarding setup and technical difficulties.
-Make sure to join the TechStart Support Facebook group as soon as your kit arrives and don’t hesitate to ask any question.
-Chances are, others will be wondering the same question and a group Q&A will be useful for everyone.
+If you are from a TechStart school and cannot solve technical difficulties with your VR equipment, please ask for help from technical support or training networks for your school.
+TechStart cannot provide faster support than your own school.

+In all other cases, please reach out to <a href="https://support.oculus.com/">Oculus Support.</a>